Fatpaint: Photo Editor

-Users can change photo colours by manipulating R,G,B and A channels, saturation, contrast, brightness, hue, gamma, sharpness, tint and RGBA matrix.
+Users can change photo colours by manipulating R, G, B and A channels, saturation, contrast, brightness, hue, gamma, sharpness, tint and RGBA matrix.
 Users can also remove unwanted background and other artifacts by using the paint tools with added effects or by cloning.
 Multiple photos can be combined into a single image.
 Users can pick different blend modes and multiple layers.
 Users can also extract or change parts of the photo by cropping, resizing, skewing, bending, distorting and rotating in 2D and 3D.
 Hence, users' graphics can be printed on custom products that can be bought and sold for personal and business purposes.

 Vector Drawing

 Users can choose from 5000 vector images or draw vector graphics and art from scratch, using Fatpaint's vector shape creation tools.
-It also provides advanced symmetric vector transformation in 2D and 3D as well as support for colour gradients.
+It also provides advanced symmetric vector transformation in 2D and 3D, as well as support for colour gradients.
 Multiple drawings can be combined to form complex vector shapes.
 Different blend modes and effects are supported.
 Vector drawings can be cropped, resized, skewed, distorted and rotated in 2D and 3D.
-Similar to Fatpaint's photo editor, vector graphics can be displayed on custom printed products that can be purchased and sold by the users as personal or business uses.
+Similar to Fatpaint's photo editor, vector graphics can be displayed on custom printed products that can be purchased and sold by the users for personal or business uses.

 Paint Design

 Fatpaint has full support for Pen Tablets and users can pick pen, brush, airbrush, paint bucket, clone painting, eraser and smudging tools.
 Fatpaint offers 8 palettes for painting, plus 13 palettes when clone painting.
 Fatpaint allows users to import or create their own brushes and thousands of free clipart drawings and brush sets that have dynamic brushes, effects and blend modes.
 Paintings can be combined in different layers and objects.
 Similarly, paintings can be cropped, resized, skewed, bent, distorted and rotated in 2D and 3D.
-Moreover, the graphics can be displayed on custom printed products which users can buy or sell for personal or business uses.
+Moreover, the graphics can be displayed on custom printed products, which users can buy or sell for personal or business uses.